saltastroops/fastapi-generic-permissions/README.md

     return find_user(user_id)
 ```

-If you aren't happy with the default error message (`"Forbidden"` for status code 403, `"Not Found"` for status code 404, and `"Error"` for any other status code), you can pass another message to the `Permission` function.
+If you aren't happy with the default error message (`"Forbidden"` for status code 403, `"Not Found"` for status code 404, and `"Error"` for any other status code), you can pass another message to `verify_permission`.

 ```python
 @app.delete('/spell', dependencies=[verify_permission(may_create_spell, message="Only wizards are allowed to create a spell.")])